jayree/sfdx-plugin-org/README.md

 FLAGS
   -o, --target-org=<value>  (required) Username or alias of the target org.
-  -t, --tasks=<value>...    list of task titles, if no tasks are specified, all tasks marked as active will be executed --api-version=<value>     Override the api version used for api requests made by this command --concurrent              execute tasks in parallel
+  -t, --tasks=<value>...
+List of task titles, if no tasks are specified, all tasks marked as active will be executed.
+  --api-version=<value>     Override the api version used for api requests made by this command --concurrent              Execute tasks in parallel.

 GLOBAL FLAGS
   --json  Format output as json.

 DESCRIPTION
-  make configuration changes that are not covered by the metadata API See example configuration on how to define tasks
+  Make configuration changes that are not covered by the metadata API.
+  See example configuration on how to define tasks

-  make configuration changes that are not covered by the metadata API See example configuration on how to define tasks
+  Make configuration changes that are not covered by the metadata API.
+  See example configuration on how to define tasks

 EXAMPLES